logbooksh/vim-logbook/README.md

 [Project: logbook.sh]

 Those are page properties.
-They apply to the whole file and will be automatically merged with task properties described below.
+They apply to the whole file and will be automatically merged with task properties as described below.

 [10:00]